Total Stock Return Calculator

 Real Estate refers to land, the mineral and agricultural resources available on that land as well as any buildings that are built on that land.
 An important distinction when investing in real estate as an asset is that the house one lives in cannot be considered an asset.
 Sure in an emergency, one can sell it but in normal life, one does not a) earn any income from the house and b) does not buy it with the intention of selling it making it a conditional asset at best.

-However for those that invest in real estate, either residential or commercial with the aim of earning a rental income, real estate is a good asset to hold in your portfolio.
-It has had its ups and downs like any other asset classes and it particularly suffered a hard time after the 2008 Global Financial Crisis, however it has picked up steam and is once again one of the favourite asset classes of several investors.
+However, for those who invest in real estate, either residential or commercial with the aim of earning a rental income, real estate is a good asset to hold in your portfolio.
+It has had its ups and downs like any other asset class and it particularly suffered a hard time after the 2008 Global Financial Crisis, however, it has picked up steam and is once again one of the favorite asset classes of several investors.
 There is also a psychological aspect of owning a hard, physical asset and that is what attracts investors to real estate.

 Cash & Cash Equivalents: